 - Add the strawberries and all the ingredients (except water) into a saucepan and mix well.

-- Bring to a boil and then simmer on low-medium heat for about 40 minutes.
+- Bring to a boil and then simmer on low-medium heat for about 40 minutes, until the relish thickens.

-- Stir the relish from time to time to prevent it sticking to the bottom.
+- Stir the relish from time to time to prevent it from sticking to the bottom of the pan.

-- If you like thick relish, keep it as is.
-If you prefer a pourable "sauce", add a few tablespoons of water to thin it out.
+- If you like a thick relish, keep it as is.
+If you prefer a pourable sauce-like consistency, add a few tablespoons of water to thin out the relish.

-- Store this relish in a airtight jar, or a sterilized Glass Jar.
+- Store in an airtight jar, or a sterilized glass jar.
 It should stay fresh for about a week in a normal jar, but longer in a sterilized jar.